SindreKjelsrud/kjelsrud.dev/README.md

 - How to create & use layouts for a static website
 - How to write JSON-docs and use data from it

-### Updates
+### Features

-- v.1 - basic html/css
+- CV
-- v.2 - same site as this repo, just couldn't figure out last repository
+- Blog
-- v.3 - made new repo as I'm still learning Git, site works - I'm happy lol
+- Logs

 ### Future plans:

 - [ ] Add a "foodwall" for my recipes
 - [ ] Might convert website over to either:
   - the hugo [cocoa](https://github.com/mtn/cocoa-eh-hugo-theme) theme, or
   - a svelte version (to learn svelte), or
   - a react version (to learn more react before internship)

-## How do I run it locally?
+## 🛠️ How do I run it locally?

 1. [Hugo](https://gohugo.io/) must be installed
 2. Clone the project and add submodules